lambdaclass/mirra_backend/apps/arena/docs/collision-detection.md

 #### Triangle example for axis where the cast in the axis are overlapping
 ![Polygons axis overlapping](./images/sat-overlapping.jpg "Polygons axis overlapping")
-#### Tiangle example for axis where the cast in the axis are not overlapping
+#### Triangle example for axis where the cast in the axis are not overlapping
 ![Polygons axis not overlapping](./images/sat-no-overlapping.jpg "Polygons axis not overlapping")

 The collisions we curretly support are: